hiweller/spiderfish/README.md

 then sorts out standardized (full body lateral view, relatively uniform background) images for easy digitization.
 The pipeline follows 5 steps after you give it a fish family:

 1) Downloads all images of that fish family that have confirmed identifications from Fishbase using Scrapy in python (http://scrapy.org/).
+Crawls species pages for photographs.
+See 'fishbase' folder.

-2) Sorts images into 'Pass' or 'Fail' categories based on regionalized color histogram indices,
+2) Sorts images into 'Pass' or 'Fail' categories based on regionalized color histogram indices with OpenCV in python (http://opencv.org/).
+See 'Sorting.py' script.
+Image classification parameters are explained in 'Image Sorting' section.

+3) Fetches list of all species in family and outputs list of species for which no images were available with the format FamilyName_missingSpecies.csv.